Search

 Red ButtonBook an Excavation Trainee Week to spend 6 days working closely with professional archaeologists on site.
 For £450 you will receive a week’s training in excavation and recording techniques plus a tour of Abbey Cwmhir remains and village.
 You are also welcome to stay on to Sunday 20th July as part of this experience, at no additional cost.
 Only 4 trainee slots are available, therefore you are guaranteed to be at the heart of activity on site and to be guided and mentored by a professional archaeologist throughout.
 The week extends from Monday 14th July to Saturday 19th July.
 You will need to find your own accommodation and food is not provided although tea/coffee will be during the day(s).

-It will be possible to purchase the BAJR archaeological skills passport for this event.
-It will act as a record of practical training during this week.
+It will be possible to purchase the BAJR (British Archaeological Jobs and Resources) archaeological skills passport for this event.
+It will act as a record of practical training during this week and is recognised as a stepping stone into professional archaeology.
 It costs £8.50 and can be purchased when you book as a participant.

 Book here to join us for our 6 day Trainee Week: